invpe/gridshell/Documentation/README.md

 - - - - - - - - - - - -

 # Connect and join the Grid
-Read the simple tutorial on how to join the grid with couple of clicks [here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Join.md)
+Read the simple techinical tutorial on how to join the grid with couple of clicks [here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Join.md)

 # Read about Miners
 What are miners, how do they work, why are they needed ?
 [Check here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Miners.md)